ParthaEth/MultiMachineMPICluster/README.md

 ## Goal

 The primary goal of this repository is to enable users to run neural network training over multiple machines.
-As a starter, look up PyTorch native multi-machine support here - [https://pytorch.org/tutorials/intermediate/ddp_series_multinode.html](https://pytorch.org/tutorials/intermediate/ddp_series_multinode.html).
+As a starter, look up PyTorch native multi-machine support [here](https://pytorch.org/tutorials/intermediate/ddp_series_multinode.html).

 ### Additional goals